Understanding Trade Mark Applications in Australia: Protecting Your Brand

 The Examination Process

 Following submission of your application, IP Australia typically takes three to four months to examine it.
 If accepted, your trade mark will be advertised as ‘accepted’ for two months, during which third parties can oppose the registration.
-Adverse examination reports can be addressed within 15 months from the date of issuance.
+Any adverse examination reports can then be addressed within 15 months from the date of issuance.

 International Trade Marks